 The Federal Civil Monetary Penalties Law grants authority to the U.S. Department of Health & Human Services Office of Inspector General (OIG) to seek civil monetary penalties (CMPs) against an individual or entity based on a wide variety of conduct including violations of the Anti-Kickback Statute, Stark Law, and False Claims Act.
 An entity that offers to or transfers remuneration to any individual eligible for benefits under Medicare or Medicaid that such entity knows or should know is likely to influence such individual to order or receive from a particular provider, practitioner, or supplier any Medicare or Medicaid payable item or service may be liable for CMPs.
 We sometimes offer customers various discounts and other financial incentives in connection with the sales of our products.
 While we have processes in place to manage our discount and incentive programs, the federal government may find that our marketing activities violate the law.
-If we are found to be in non-compliance, we could be subject to CMPs of up to \$0.121 million for each wrongful act, assessment of three times the amount claimed for each item or service and exclusion from Medicare, Medicaid and other federal healthcare programs.
-In addition, to the extent we are found to not be in compliance, we may be required to curtail or restructure our operations.
+If we are found to be in non-compliance, we could be subject to CMPs of up to \$0.121 million for each wrongful act, assessment of three times the amount claimed for each item or service our operations.
 Any penalties, damages, fines, exclusions, curtailment or restructuring of our operations could adversely affect our ability to operate our business and our financial results.